Robbe7730/MinecraftChatRelay/README.md

 ## Adding a chat service

 Simply create a new class extending ChatService and add it to ChatPlugin.
+Note that every service is responsible for not forwarding its own messages.

 ## Adding a platform